-Note: ETSI (or Sisvel) acts as a neutral custodian for the distribution of the system information concerning the common scrambling system

-Note: Similarlypting refers to the encryption of a single service or stream using multiple CAS, to enable the ability for this service to be decrypted using any of the participating CA (each using their own rules for enabling decryption).
-DVB Simularlypt is a DVB defined standard professional interface between the scrambler/multiplexer and the CA System.
+Note: ETSI (or Sisvel) acts as a neutral custodian for the distribution of the system information concerning the common scrambling system the ability for this service to be decrypted using any of the participating CA (each using their own rules for enabling decryption).
+DVB Simulcrypt is a DVB defined standard professional interface between the scrambler/multiplexer and the CA System.
 Multicrypt here refers to when the IRD is equipped and can handle several CA System for different services.